 Parker & Covert LLP, Sacramento, California, is serving as Bond Counsel and Disclosure Counsel to the District for the issuance of the Bonds.
 Government Financial Services Joint Powers Authority, Sacramento, California, a municipal entity (as defined under the Securities Exchange Act of 1934), is serving as Public Finance Consultant to the District in connection with the sale of the Bonds.
-Zions Bancorporation, National Association, Los Angeles, California, will serve as Paying Agent with respect to the Bonds and Escrow Agent for the Prior Bonds to be refunded (the "Refunded Prior Bonds").
-Causey Demgen and Moore P.C. will act as verification agent (the "Verification Agent") for the Refunded Prior Bonds.
-Bond Counsel, Disclosure Counsel, the Paying Agent, and the Escrow Agent will receive compensation contingent upon the sale and delivery of the Bonds.
+Zions Bancorporation, National Association, Los Angeles, California, will serve as Paying Agent with respect to the Bonds.
+Bond Counsel, Disclosure Counsel, and the Paying Agent will receive compensation contingent upon the sale and delivery of the Bonds.